trietphm/CustomEditor/README.md

 A custom editor for Android.

-The color picker is from here: https://code.google.com/p/android-color-picker/
+The color picker library is from here: https://code.google.com/p/android-color-picker/

 ## Setup